aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

 images is under a certain threshold or when the algorithm reaches a certain number of iterations.
 To improve the accuracy the registration is performed at four different resolution level.

+Performing the registration on image corrected from field inhomogeneities (using the first section of this plug-in) could substantially improve the results.

 Please note that the elastic deformation is a computationally intensive operation and could take a long time (up to some hours).

 #### GUI